Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 additional cross-diffusion term is present in the :math:`\omega` equation.
 Blending is introduced by using smoothing which is a function of the distance from the wall, :math:`F(y)`.
-The transport equations for the Mentor 2003 model are then
+The transport equations for the Menter 2003 model are then

 .. math::